Mount Warren Park, Queensland: Education

-Mount Warren Park State School is a government primary (Early Childhood-6) school for boys and girls at 125 Mount Warren Boulevard (27.7260°S 153.2053°E).
+Mount Warren Park State School is a government primary (Early Childhood to Year 6) school for boys and girls at 125 Mount Warren Boulevard (27.7260°S 153.2053°E).
 In 2017, the school had an enrolment of 679 students with 61 teachers (54 full-time equivalent) and 52 non-teaching staff (33 full-time equivalent).
 It includes a special education program.

-Windaroo State School is a government primary (Prep-6) school for boys and girls at 300 Mount Warren Boulevard (27.7321°S 153.1958°E).
+Windaroo State School is a government primary (Prep–6) school for boys and girls at 300 Mount Warren Boulevard (27.7321°S 153.1958°E).
 In 2017, the school had an enrolment of 936 students with 67 teachers (60 full-time equivalent) and 36 non-teaching staff (24 full-time equivalent).
 It includes a special education program.

-Beenleigh Special School is a special primary and secondary (Prep-12) school for boys and girls at 52-74 Mount Warren Boulevard (27.7246°S 153.2011°E).
+Beenleigh Special School is a special primary and secondary (Prep–12) school for boys and girls at 52–74 Mount Warren Boulevard (27.7246°S 153.2011°E).
 In 2017, the school had an enrolment of 109 students with 29 teachers (27 full-time equivalent) and 50 non-teaching staff (30 full-time equivalent).

 There are no secondary schools in the suburb.
-The nearest secondary schools are Beenleigh State High School to the north in Beenleigh and Windaroo Valley State High School to the south-west in Bahrs Scrub.
+The nearest government secondary schools are Beenleigh State High School to the north in Beenleigh and Windaroo Valley State High School to the south-west in Bahrs Scrub.
+Trinity College is also located in Beenleigh.

 Amenities

 Beenleigh Region Uniting Church is at 32-50 Mount Warren Boulevard (27.7241°S 153.1990°E).

+Mt.
+Warren Park Shopping Village is located at the intersection of Rochester Drive and Mount Warren Boulevard, while the similarly-named Mt Warren Park Shopping Centre is located at the intersection of Mount Warren Boulevard and Saratoga Street.
+Both contain a supermarket, bakery and liquor store, and the latter also contains a medical centre, chemist's and dental clinic.

+Transport

+Mount Warren Park is served by bus routes 563, 565 and 566, operated by Kinetic Gold Coast on behalf of Translink.

+Highlights

+Mt Warren Lanes is a ten-pin bowling alley and café located at 148–156 Mount Warren Boulevard, adjacent to Mt.
+Warren Park Shopping Village.

+Mount Warren Park Ridge is a nature reserve and walking trail along the top of Mount Warren.
+It is accessible from the end of Ben Lexcen Court via a utility road.
+The reserve is noted for the presence of locally endangered marsupials, including red-necked wallabies and koalas.